What is depression?

 - Depression is treatable

-- It takes courage to ask for help
+- It can take courage to ask for help

 - Treatment can make all the difference in the world